Robert H. McDowell: Arrival to Mihailović's Chetniks

 The American president Franklin Roosevelt personally directed all important steps of the operations of the Office of Strategic Services related to Mihailović's Chetniks because they were an instrument of US policy to avoid Partisan dominated Yugoslavia.
-McDowell, who had been an OSS desk officer in Cairo, arrived in the German-occupied territory of Serbia with six members of the "Ranger" team in late August 1944 to organize transport of the Allied pilots rescued by Chetniks during Operation Halyard.
-On 22 August 1944, Mihailovic was informed by members of his headquarters that George Musulin informed them about McDowell's direct access to Roosevelt.
+McDowell, who had been an OSS desk officer in Cairo, arrived in the German-occupied territory of Serbia with three Serbian Americans Lt.
+Michael Rajacich, Capt.
+John R. Milodragovich, Sgt.
+Michael Devyak (radioman) and Lt.
+Ellswworth Kramer (transferred from Operation Halyard) to the "Ranger" team mission to General Mihailovich's Chetniks in late August 1944 to organize transport of the Allied pilots rescued by Chetniks during Operation Halyard.
+On 22 August 1944, Mihailovich was informed by members of his headquarters that George Musulin informed them about McDowell's direct access to Roosevelt.

 At that time the Chetniks had already ordered a general mobilization aimed against Axis forces, so McDowell personally witnessed positioning of mobilized Chetnik troops to follow this aim and their resistance to German and Bulgarian forces to the final limits of people and equipment, capturing substantial number of prisoners and quantity of ammunition.
-Mihailovic informed McDowell that he had mobilized about 100,000 men with arms and 500,000 men without arms by 1 September 1944.
+Mihailovich informed McDowell that he had mobilized about 100,000 men with arms and 500,000 men without arms by 1 September 1944.